timephy/farm-bin/README.md

 # farm-bin

-My helper scripts for farming chia, flax, chaingreen and silicoin on a RPi.
+My helper scripts for farming chia, flax, chaingreen and silicoin on ubuntu.

 ## How to use